Create custom visitor group criteria

 Create a criterion class

-– A URL referring to a JavaScript file that you load when this criterion is edited.
+• ScriptUrl – A URL referring to a JavaScript file you load when you edit this criterion.

 [VisitorGroupCriterion(